Hamster45105/DuckAddressSend/README.md

 All branches are under active development, for latest stable source code go to releases.

-## Contributing 🙋‍♀️
-To help with code, feel free to fork and create a pull request.

-> :warning: **Warning!!!** <br>
-Despite being one page of CSS, JavaScript and HTML, the formatting of the code and naming of things is quite a mess!

 ## Does the website actually do anything special that I can't do myself? 🤔
 No, all it is doing is following the instructions found [here](https://duckduckgo.com/duckduckgo-help-pages/email-protection/duck-addresses/how-do-i-compose-a-new-email/) to create those special addresses.